flatcar/flatcar-website/content/docs/latest/installing/customizing-the-image/customize-the-image.md

 docker run --name dind --privileged --rm -d -v $(pwd):/build docker:dind
 ```

-Then you can interact with docker-in-docker environment and prepare images:
+Then you can interact with the docker-in-docker environment and prepare images:

 ```shell
 docker exec -it dind sh
 docker pull nginx
 ```

-Create the `tar` archive that contains your docker environment:
+Create the `tar` archive that contains your Docker environment:

 ```bash
 # We mounted the /build directory to copy the archive
 tar -cf /build/docker-images.tar /var/lib/docker
 ```

-During the build of your flatcar image, you can mount the root partition (9) and extract the `tar` archive:
+During the build of your Flatcar image, you can mount the root partition (9) and extract the `tar` archive:

 ```bash
 # We mounted root partition (9) on /mnt